Lindblad Expeditions: Lindblad Travel (1958–1989)

 Lars-Eric Lindblad founded Lindblad Travel in Connecticut in 1958.
 Lindblad Travel led the first tourist expedition to Antarctica in 1966 and was among the first companies to bring tourists to the Galápagos Islands starting in 1967.
-Later, after launching the first private, purpose-built expedition ship, the Lindblad Explorer (1969), it pioneered tourist expeditions to the Arctic, Tierra del Fuego, the Falkland Islands, the Seychelles, Easter Island, Indonesia, the Amazon River, and many others.
+Later, after launching the first private, purpose-built expedition ship, the Lindblad Explorer, it pioneered tourist expeditions to the Arctic, Tierra del Fuego, the Falkland Islands, the Seychelles, Easter Island, Indonesia, the Amazon River, and many others.
 In 1984 Lindblad Travel led the first tourist expedition through the Northwest Passage from Newfoundland to the Bering Strait.

 Regarded as the father of ecotourism, Lars-Eric Lindblad believed strongly that travel to difficult-to-reach places encouraged a desire to preserve and protect the planet.
 In addition to leading expeditions in remote wilderness areas, Lindblad Travel also led trips to hard-to-visit countries such as China, Vietnam, and Cambodia.
 The company ceased operations in 1989.

-Special Expeditions (1979–2001)
+Special Expeditions (1979–2003)

-Lars-Eric Lindblad passed along his passions for adventure, exploration, and conservation to his son, Sven-Olof Lindblad, who joined him on expeditions from an early age.
+Lars-Eric Lindblad passed along his passion for adventure, exploration, and conservation to his son, Sven-Olof Lindblad, who joined him on expeditions from an early age.
 In 1979 Sven-Olof Lindblad founded Special Expeditions as a subsidiary of Lindblad Travel.
 Special Expeditions decoupled from Lindblad Travel in 1982 and was renamed Lindblad Expeditions in 2000.